The Sap is Rising

 Unless you intend to use the sap for cooking or drinking immediately, refrigerate and use within 2-3 days.
 If you decide to tap one tree throughout its sap rise, empty out the collecting bottle within 48 hours (at the latest – after 24 hrs if the temp is above 10 °C) of tapping or when your collecting bottle is full – whichever occurs first.
 If you leave the container over 2 days before collecting, the natural yeasts present may already have stated to ferment the sap, using up what little sugar there is, giving rise to off flavours – these become intensified when reduced down during syrup production and are to be avoided.
 Note: if you want to transport large quantities of sap, I recommend scrounging several of those large 18 L capacity mineral water bottles seen in offices.
 These are also excellent for wine making.

 Boil the sap until it is thick and dark, barely simmering at the final stages to prevent the disaster of burning.
 Indeed, at the latter stages the pan should be just on hot embers – no direct flame).
 Indeed, once the volume of sap is reduced from 95 to about 5 litres, I usually transfer the syrup to a new pan and place indoors on the hob at the lowest flame setting – not even simmering.
 Also, unless you want to deep steam clean your kitchen or make the wallpaper peel off, this is definitely a job to do most of outside.
 Alternatively, ask a friendly baker if you can place a large metal tray of sap on top of his bread oven to slowly evaporate.
 Taste repeatedly as you concentrate the sap to reach your required degree of sweetness.
-It is inevitable that the sugars will partially caramelize, that however is just an integral part of the flavour (in the absence of expensive industrial machinery to produce the syrup using reverse osmosis).
+It is inevitable that the sugars will partially caramelize, that however is just an integral part of the flavour (in the absence of expensive industrial machinery to produce the syrup using reverse osmosis), or unless you are able to keep pans of sap gently evaporating for a week or more at a temperature just below what would course the sap to simmer (such as the cooler ovens in a four-oven aga).
 If concerned about burning there is no need to reduce 95 L sap to 1 L of syrup.
-The ratio of 50:1 also makes for a gorgeous but lighter and runnier golden brown syrup.
+The ratio of between 50:1 and 80:1 also makes for a gorgeous but lighter and runnier golden brown syrup, very much like maple syrup.
+Having said that, in order to get the birch equivalent of maple syrup, a combination of slow evaporation without simmering (or very gentle simmering) and freeze-distillation works best.

 |Evapourating off the water and removing scum.|